Get E-Book

 ipv6Only: true

-});ipv6Only belongs to the address-family boundary.
-A UDP socket created for IPv6 can have platform-dependent behavior around IPv4-mapped addresses unless the IPv6-only option is set.
+ipv6Only controls whether the IPv6 socket should avoid IPv4-mapped address behavior.
 The full dual-stack discussion belongs with socket options in Chapter 9.6.
-For UDP debugging, the practical move is to make the address family explicit and keep numeric addresses during the first test.
+During early UDP debugging, make the address family explicit and use numeric addresses first.

-A datagram socket is a socket whose read and write operations preserve datagram message boundaries.
-It can receive from many remote endpoints on one local port.
-It can send to different endpoints from the same local socket.
-Binding chooses the local address and local port.
-Sending chooses the remote address and remote port unless the socket has a connected UDP peer configured.
+A datagram socket preserves message boundaries.
+It can receive from many remote endpoints through one local port.
+It can send to many remote endpoints from the same local socket.
+Binding chooses the local address and port.
+Sending chooses the remote address and port, unless the socket has a connected UDP peer configured.

 create socket